How does it work?

 How do I pose?
 I’m worried that I won’t know what to do with my body and end up looking not great.

-Before the photo shoot, I will send you some poses for you to check.
-You can let me know which poses you want to try or send me your selection of poses you’ve seen elsewhere and that you like them.
+We usually plan some poses in advance - I can suggest and you can choose and add more that you would like to try.
 This makes the photo shoot smoother, it allows us to experiment with more poses and gives you the kind of photos that you like.

 I’ll always direct you to make sure that you look the best!